 This tool can be used to paint rectangles, or create rectangle shapes on a vector layer.
-Click and hold the left mouse button to indicate one corner of the rectangle, drag to the opposite corner, and release the button.
+Click and hold to indicate one corner of the rectangle, drag to the opposite corner, and release the button.

 Hotkeys and Sticky-keys¶

 There’s no default hotkey for switching to rectangle.